-Some of the best parks and preserves for serious birders are Monteverde Cloud Forest Biological Reserve (for Resplendent Quetzals and hummingbirds); Corcovado National Park (for scarlet macaws); Caño Negro Wildlife Refuge (for wading birds, including jabiru storks); Wilson Botanical Gardens and the Las Cruces Biological Station, near San Vito (the thousands of flowering plants here are bird magnets); Guayabo, Negritos, and Pájaros Islands biological reserves in the Gulf of Nicoya (for magnificent frigate birds and brown boobies); Palo Verde National Park (for ibises, jacanas, storks, and roseate spoonbills); Tortuguero National Park (for great green macaws); and Rincón de la Vieja National Park (for parakeets and curassows).
+Some of the best parks and preserves for serious birders are Monteverde Cloud Forest Biological Reserve (for quetzals and hummingbirds); Corcovado National Park (for scarlet macaws); Caño Negro Wildlife Refuge (for wading birds, including jabiru storks); Wilson Botanical Gardens and Las Cruces Biological Station, near San Vito (the thousands of flowering plants here are bird magnets); Guayabo, Negritos, and Pájaros Islands biological reserves in the Gulf of Nicoya (for magnificent frigate birds and brown boobies); Palo Verde National Park (for ibises, jacanas, storks, and roseate spoonbills); Tortuguero National Park (for rare green macaws); and Rincón de la Vieja National Park (for parakeets and curassows).
 Rafting trips down the Corobicí and Bebedero rivers near Liberia, boat trips to or at Tortuguero National Park, and hikes in any cloud forest also provide good bird-watching opportunities.

 In San José, your best bets are to head toward the lush grounds and gardens of the University of Costa Rica, or to Parque del Este, a little farther east in the foothills just outside of town.

-Costa Rican Tour Agencies
+Costa Rican Birding Tours

-Costa Rica Expeditions ★★ ((tel) 2221-6099; www.costaricaexpeditions.com) and Costa Rica Sun Tours ★ ((tel) 866/271-6263 in the U.S. and Canada, or 2296-7757 in Costa Rica; www.crsuntours.com) are well-established companies with very competent and experienced guides who offer a variety of tours to some of the better birding spots in Costa Rica.
+Costa Rica Expeditions (www.costaricaexpeditions.com; tel.
+2221-6099) and Costa Rica Sun Tours ★ (www.crsuntours.com; tel.
+800/359-1884 in the U.S. and Canada, or 2296-7757 in Costa Rica) are well-established companies with very competent and experienced guides who offer a variety of tours to some of the better birding spots in Costa Rica.

 Where to See the Resplendent Quetzal

-Revered by pre-Columbian cultures throughout Central America, the Resplendent Quetzal has been called the most beautiful bird on earth.
-Ancient Aztec and Maya Indians believed that the robin-size quetzal protected them in battle.
-The males of this species have brilliant red breasts; iridescent emerald green heads, backs, and wings; and white tail feathers complemented by a pair of iridescent green tail feathers that are more than .5m (1 3/4 ft.) long.
+Revered by pre-Columbian cultures throughout Central America, the resplendent quetzal has been called the most beautiful bird on earth.
+The ancient Aztecs and Mayans believed the robin-size quetzal protected them in battle.
+The male of the species has a brilliant red breast, an iridescent emerald head, back, and wing; and white tail feathers complemented by a pair of iridescent green feathers that are more than .5m (1[bf]3/4 ft.) long.

-Although for many years Monteverde Cloud Forest was the place to see quetzals, the “crowd forest” that has thronged to visit makes sightings less frequent.
+Although for many years Monteverde Cloud Forest was the premier place to see quetzals, the “crowd forest” that has thronged to visit makes sightings less frequent.
 Other places where you can see quetzals are in the Los Angeles Cloud Forest Reserve near San Ramón, in Tapantí National Wildlife Refuge, and in Chirripó National Park.
 Perhaps the best place to spot a quetzal is at one of the specialized lodges located along the Cerro de la Muerte between San José and San Isidro de El General.